 In its raw natural form, latex is a milky fluid that the rubber tree, and other plant forms, use as protection against herbivores that would otherwise eat them.
 It is tapped by cutting into the tree, then collecting the latex fluid.
 Water is then removed from the fluid which is then mixed with air to create a foamy consistency that is then coagulated to produce a springy dried foam.
 There is more than one type of latex used in mattresses.

 Natural or Organic Latex

 Natural latex is manufactured using the latex produced from rubber tree sap as explained above.
 This type of latex is fairly expensive, and not generally used in mattresses sold in retail showrooms and outlets.
 You may find such mattresses for sale online, but they are expensive.

-Synthetic latex is manufactured using a raw material that can be polymerized to create a latex-like substance.
+Synthetic latex is manufactured using raw material that can be polymerized to create a latex-like substance.
 Styrene is one such raw material that is used to create a form of latex foam, but one that has a shorter lifetime, is relative soft but that is also much less expensive than genuine latex.

-Blended latex is a mixture of natural latex and the synthetic variety.
+Blended latex is a mixture of natural latex and synthetic variety.
 A typical blend could be anything from 20% natural (organic) and 80% synthetic to a 50/50 mix of the two.
 If you purchase a mattress manufactured using a blended latex, make sure that the specifications states the blend.
-The price will drop according the increasing relative proportion of the synthetic latex.
+The price will drop according to the increasing relative proportion of the synthetic latex.